Our Boat Cruises

-Experience the inspiring beauty of Little Barrier Island, considered NZ’s most intact eco-system!
+Experience the prehistoric beauty of Hauturu Little Barrier Island, NZ’s most intact eco-system!
 Stunning cliffs, caves & dense native bush filled with birdlife.
 Swim, snorkel or dive in the clear waters abundant with marine life.
-Includes lunch & all activity equipment.
+Includes lunch & all our water-based activity equipment.

 Full Day Island Explorer

 Explore the Hauraki Gulf's more remote destinations of either: Great Barrier Is, the Mokohinaus or the Hen & Chicken Islands.
 Spectacular scenery, amazing wildlife and some of the clearest water in New Zealand!
-A must for intrepid travelers and divers.
+A must for intrepid travelers & divers.
+Prepare to be amazed & inspired!

 Winter Season (May 1st – October 31st)